microsoft/WhatTheHack/019-ThisOldDataWarehouse/Student/Challenge-02.md

 		ORDER BY [Valid From];
 	```

-- Execute the query below in the Azure Synapse SQL Pool to update the parameter used as the upper bound for the ELT process:
+- Here is the query you will execute in the Azure Synapse SQL Pool to update the parameter used as the upper bound for the ELT process.
+Go to the `Resource.zip` file and open the `/Challenge02/` folder and look for the T-SQL script `UpdateLoadControl.sql`.
+The code snippet is for display purposes and recommend to use the T-SQL script for execution.

 	```
 		UPDATE INTEGRATION.LOAD_CONTROL
 		SET LOAD_DATE = getdate()
 	```

-## Success Criteria

-- Confirm Storage Account attached to Workspace
-- Outline directory structure to support data lake use cases and share with Coach
 - Review data pipeline and execute it after coach approves
     <br>**Note: you can execute your new pipeline by clicking the "Debug" button or adding a trigger from the UI designer.**

+## Success Criteria

+- Share screen shot of directory structure with coach from Synapse Analytics workspace
-- Once you have executed your new pipeline, there should be a .txt file with the 11 updated records from the City table in the Incremental Landing zone folder of your data lake.
+- Validate there are 11 updated records from the City table in the Incremental Landing folder of your data lake.
-- Open city text file as authorized AAD user and with unauthorized user to show proper security setup in your new data lake storage
+- Validate if you can not open the city text file an unauthorized user to show proper security setup in your new data lake storage

 ## Learning Resources